Before putting any bulky items outside, please leave them in the house and consider whether they can be reused.

 - You'll be benefiting your local community and charitable organisations by supporting employment and volunteering opportunities.

 - You'll be helping to reduce the amount of items being sent to landfill, reducing the environmental impact of waste.

 Our bulky uplift service

-will accept a maximum of 5 items per uplift from outside the property.
+If you need any additional uplifts during this period, there will be a charge of £30 per uplift.
+We will accept a maximum of 5 items per uplift from outside the front of the property.